TomasVergaraTV/COP_OOP_Big_Product/README.md

 # COP - OOP Program Beta
-// Larger project in COP where we implement things we have learned so far.
-// 9/29/18: So far we have looked at Interfaces, Abstract Classes, Static Variables, getters and setters, overriding methods and fields, // and using constructors

-Description:
+## Description:
-// Maybe do a small description of each file?
+Implementations:
+* Interfaces
+* Abstract Classes
+* Enums
+* Concrete Classes
+* Static Variables and Methods
+* ArrayLists
+* Generics

-By implementing Interfaces, Abstract Classes, Enums, Concrete Classes, Static Variables and Methods, ArrayLists, and Generics we created a program that holds information of different multimedia products such as movie and audio players.
+Using the above we created a program that holds information of different multimedia products such as movie and audio players and displays them.
+The program also keeps track of how many products are made and automatically gives them a serial number.

-Installation:
+## Installation:
-Um just hit the "Clone/Download" button, start a new Java project in your favorite IDE, and drag and drop the files into the "src" folder.
+Hit the "Clone/Download" button on Github, start a new Java project in your favorite IDE, and drag and drop the files into the "src" folder.
 Hit debug/run and tadaaa

-Usage:
+## Usage:
+In the Main class the user can send objects of classes derived from abstract class Product as arguments into an object of CollectionTest.
+As of now CollectionTest can only take in two objects of AudioPlayer and MoviePlayer.
+When making these objects the user can define the specificaitions of each product.
+MoviePlayer requires the user to also create an object of Screen within its declaration since movie players require screens afterall.
+After this the user can use the method "printStuff" found in CollectionTest to print out a description of the object just created.

-Credits:
+## Credits:
+Tomas Vergara
+Scott Vanselow
+Oracle

-License:
+## License:
+Copyright (c) by Oracle